HaoKang-Timmy/Epipe/dataparallel_simulate/ngpu_vs_parallel_pipe/Readme.md

 to see the speed and acc of model parallel + parallelism pipeline.

-You can see the data parallel code here.
+You can see the data-parallel code here.

 # Result